DonSoftwareInc/Portfolio-Project-1/README.md

 Site Targets

-The target of Spartan Fitness is for any person who wants to train in a supergym located in Dublin.
+The target of Spartan Fitness is for any person who wants to train in a super gym located in Dublin.
 The website contains information about us and also contains information on the services Spartan Fitness provides.

 ## User Stories
   - As a user: